ibm-cloud-docs/databases-for-redis/howto-user-management.md

 # Managing Users and Roles
 {: #user-management}

 {{site.data.keyword.databases-for-redis_full}} deployments come with authentication enabled and use Redis's built-in access control.
-Redis 5.x and below only support a single `admin` user.
+Redis 5.x and older support only a single `admin` user.
 Redis 6 introduced [Access Control List (ACL) support](https://redis.io/topics/acl){: external}.
 Upgrade to take advantage of multiple users and authentication.

 ## The `admin` user
 {: #admin-user}

 When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given access to the `admin` user.
 If you are using Redis 5.x and below, the `admin` user is the only user available on your deployment.
-If you are using Redis 6.x and above you have the admin user and the ability to create additional users and credentials.
+If you are using Redis 6.x and newer you have the `admin` user and the ability to create users and credentials.

 To use the `admin` user to connect to your deployment, set the `admin` password.